Screwtape Letters: Letter Number 6 & 7

 Berean Home Fellowship has a book reading every week that you can join in on live.
 Just go to pastor David’s Facebook page (friend him if you haven’t already) on Sunday evenings at 6:00 p.m. where he reads a chapter out of a book that will help to build your faith.

-This week we will begin a new book, A.W.
-Tozer’s The Pursuit of God, Considered a classic of Christian literature.
+This week we will continue in our new book, C.S.
+Lewis’s Screwtape Letters, considered a classic of Christian literature.